-Colombia – Creolla Beefsteak, Coco Rice & Mango Lime Salad
+Colombia – Creolla Beefsteak with Hogao Tomato Sauce, Coco Rice and Mango Lime Salad

 Welcome to the food of Colombia.
 It was a challenge to chose our menu as we found so many wonderful Colombian recipes.
-The South American country of Colombia has a huge variety of culinary styles due to its geographic diversity; it borders both the Pacific & the Atlantic oceans; has a Caribbean coastline, shared a slice of the Andes Mountain Range & is home to 10% of the Amazon Rainforest.
-Colombian ingredients are diverse & include foods such as ants & endangered water tortoise.
-The menu we chose to cook was delicious & looked beautiful on the table.
+The South American country of Colombia has a huge variety of culinary styles due to its geographic diversity; it borders both the Pacific and the Atlantic oceans; has a Caribbean coastline, shared a slice of the Andes Mountain Range and is home to 10% of the Amazon Rainforest.
+Colombian ingredients are diverse and include foods such as ants and endangered water tortoise.
+The menu we chose to cook was delicious and looked beautiful on the table.

 CREOLLA BEEFSTEAK